Placing Items on Course Reserves

 - Log in to your MyMC account and click on the link for Blackboard.
 Under "My Courses," select the course for which you want to request or access reserves items.

-- In the Blackboard course, select "Library" from the left menu bar, then click the "Library Course Reserves link."
+- In the Blackboard course, select "Library Course Reserves" from the left menu.
 This will open the Ares course reserves module.

-If the "Library" link is not available in the left menu bar, you can always find course reserves under the Tools menu.
+If the "Library Course Reserves" link is not available in the left menu bar, you can always find course reserves under the Tools menu.

-If you want to request reserves items before your course is available in Blackboard, go to any previous course you have in Blackboard, select "Library," then "Library Course Reserves," then select "Current and Upcoming Courses" under the "Instructor Tools" menu, and choose the appropriate course.
+If you want to request reserves items before your course is available in Blackboard, go to any previous course you have in Blackboard, select "Library Course Reserves" from the left menu, then select "Current and Upcoming Courses" under the "Instructor Tools" menu, and choose the appropriate course.

 Placing Materials on Course Reserves

 You can request that items be added to any current course you are teaching.
 You can upload items, request that library employees pull items from the shelves or scan up to one chapter or 10% of a library-owned book, or bring materials to the library to be put on reserve.
 You can also clone reserve items from previous coursesnew window to a current course.

 - Access the Library Course Reserves system as described above and select the appropriate course.

 - Under the Item Tools menu, select Add Reserve Items.